michaengeser/pep_WP4_beh-fMRI/README.md

-# Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.
+# Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes

-This repository contains the code and data for the behavioural component of the paper:
+This repository contains the code and data for the behavioral component of the paper:

-**Engeser & Kaiser (2025).
-Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.**
+## Engeser & Kaiser (2025).
+Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.

-It includes experimental code, behavioural data analysis scripts, and materials for studying how individual differences in world models shape scene perception.
+It includes experimental code, behavioral analysis scripts, and materials for investigating how individual differences in world models influence scene perception.

 ## Additional Data Links

-Download and place the data files in the appropriate folder (see below for folder structure).
+Some large files are hosted externally and must be downloaded separately.

-VGG16 network files are available on [OSF](https://osf.io/zjtwx/).
+VGG16 network files: available on OSF → https://osf.io/zjtwx/

-Functional and anatomical sourcedata files can be found here: >data not uploaded yet< (no raw anatomical scans are shared to protect participants' privacy)
+Functional and anatomical sourcedata files: data not uploaded yet (Raw anatomical scans are not shared to protect participant privacy.)

-Preprocessed files of task runs are stored here: >data not uploaded yet< (unzip and put in fMRI/derivatives folder)
+Preprocessed task-run files: data not uploaded yet (Unzip and place in the fMRI/derivatives folder.)

-Preprocessed files of localizer runs are stored here: >data not uploaded yet< (unzip and put in fMRI/derivatives folder)
+Preprocessed localizer-run files: data not uploaded yet (Unzip and place in the fMRI/derivatives folder.)

+To reproduce the figures from the paper, the intermediate files included in this repository are sufficient.
+Download the fMRI data only if you wish to reproduce the full preprocessing or time-course extraction.
+Corresponding code is included in the repository.

-## Basic structure
+## Repository Structure

 pep_wp4_beh-fMRI/

 │

-├── **fMRI** (contains code for fMRI experiment and analysis)
+├── fMRI/                     # fMRI experiment + analysis code

-│ ├── code
+│   ├── code/

-│ │ ├── analysisPipeline.mlx (main analysis script for fMRI experiment)
+│   │   ├── analysisPipeline.mlx     # Main analysis script (fMRI)

-│ │ ├── run_experiment_fMRI.m (experiment script)
+│   │   ├── run_experiment_fMRI.m    # fMRI experiment script

-│ │ └── utilities
+│   │   └── utilities/

 │   │

-│ ├── derivatives (unzip and place downloaded preprocessed files here!)
+│   ├── derivatives/          # Place preprocessed files here (after unzipping)

-│ ├── drawings
+│   ├── drawings/

-│ ├── localizer
+│   ├── localizer/

-│ ├── MNI_ROIs
+│   ├── MNI_ROIs/

-│ ├── photos (private photos are not shared, but IS-RDM is provided to replicate analysis)
+│   ├── photos/               # Private photos not shared; IS-RDM included

-│ ├── sourcedata (unzip and place downloaded raw files here!)
+│   ├── sourcedata/           # Place raw data here (after unzipping)

-│ ├── stimuli
+│   ├── stimuli/

-│ ├── vgg16_imagenet (put vgg16_imagenet model from OSF here)
+│   ├── vgg16_imagenet/       # Add VGG16 ImageNet model from OSF

-│ └── vgg16_places265 (put vgg16_places265 model from OSF here)
+│   └── vgg16_places265/      # Add VGG16 Places model from OSF

 │

-├── **behavior** (contains code for behavioral experiment and analysis)
+├── behavior/                 # Behavioral experiment + analysis code

-│ ├── experiment
+│   ├── experiment/

-│ │ ├── data
+│   │   ├── data/

-│ │ ├── functions
+│   │   ├── functions/

-│ │ ├── instructions
+│   │   ├── instructions/

-│ │ ├── stimuli
+│   │   ├── stimuli/

-│ │ ├── trial_matrices
+│   │   ├── trial_matrices/

 │   │   └── Run_wp4_beh.m

 │   │

-│ ├── analysis
+│   ├── analysis/

-│ │ ├── functions
+│   │   ├── functions/

-│ │ ├── vgg16_imagenet (put vgg16_imagenet model from OSF here)
+│   │   ├── vgg16_imagenet/       # Add VGG16 ImageNet model from OSF

-│ │ ├── vgg16_places265 (put vgg16_places265 model from OSF here)
+│   │   ├── vgg16_places265/      # Add VGG16 Places model from OSF

-│ │ ├── analysis_script_exp1.mlx (main analysis script for first behavioral experiment)
+│   │   ├── analysis_script_exp1.mlx   # Analysis for Experiment 1

-│ │ └── analysis_script_exp2.mlx (main analysis script for second behavioral experiment)
+│   │   └── analysis_script_exp2.mlx   # Analysis for Experiment 2

 │   │

-│ ├──image_similarities
+│   └── image_similarities/

-│ │ ├── drawings_draw3D (generated images)
+│       ├── drawings_draw3D/        # Generated images

-│ │ ├── drawings_human_rated (raw drawings and script for human rating experiment)
+│       ├── drawings_human_rated/   # Raw drawings + human rating script

-│ │ └── pictures (private photos are not shared, but IS-RDM is provided to replicate analysis)
+│       └── pictures/               # Private images not shared; IS-RDM included

 │

-└── **README.md**
+└── README.md

+## How to Use This Repository
+### Experiments
-The scripts to run the experiments are implemented in MATLAB and Psychtoolbox-3.
+(The behavioral and fMRI experiments are implemented in MATLAB with Psychtoolbox-3).

+Run_wp4_beh.m for the behavioral experiment

+run_experiment_fMRI.m for the fMRI experiment

+### Analysis
-Most analysis is also coded in MATLAB, but R is used for linear mixed-effects (LME) modelling and Python for CLIP and DINO feature extraction.
+(Most analyses are implemented in MATLAB, with R for linear mixed-effects (LME) modeling Python for CLIP and DINO feature extraction).

-To reproduce the analysis, download the respective data (see above) and run the MATLAB live scripts (.mlx).
-These are markdown scripts that should be self-explanatory.
-If anything is unclear, please contact me.
+To reproduce the analyses:

+Download the required data (see links above) and place files in the indicated folders.

+Run the MATLAB live scripts (.mlx), which include step-by-step explanations.

+If anything is unclear, feel free to contact me.

 ## Citation

 If you use this repository, please cite:

-Engeser, L., & Kaiser, D. (2025). *Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.*
+Engeser, L., & Kaiser, D. (2025).
+Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes.

 ## Contact

-For questions or collaboration:
+For questions or collaborations:

-- **Lead author:**  Micha Engeser
+Lead author: Micha Engeser

-- **Email:** michaengeser[at]gmail.com
+Email: michaengeser[at]gmail.com